KFC India plans to unveil 20 eco-friendly restaurants in 2022 | Headlines

 - India

-Fast-food chain KFC India has unveiled 'KFConscious' which is claimed to be the most sustainable restaurant in the city, as the outlet aims to tap energy efficiency and use of environment-friendly materials, the company said on Sunday.
+Fast-food chain KFC India has unveiled an initiative 'KFConscious' under which it aims to set up 'sustainable restaurants' by tapping energy efficiency and use of environment-friendly materials, the company said on Sunday.

-KFC India has chalked out plans to open 20 more such outlets across the country this year, the company said.
+The first such sustainable restaurant has been set up at Thiyagaraya Nagar (T Nagar) in the city, the company said.

-''A first for the Quick Service Restaurant industry in the country, the restaurant is located at Thiyagarayanagar (T Nagar) in Chennai,'' marking the brand's commitment to growing sustainably, a company statement said.
+''A first for the Quick Service Restaurant industry in the country, the restaurant is located at Thiyagarayanagar (T Nagar) in Chennai,'' marking the brand's commitment to growing sustainably, a company statement said here.

 The brand aims to launch 20 more such restaurants by 2022, striving to enable consumers to enjoy their favorite KFC dishes in a much more responsible manner, the company said.